platosdice/platowww/supporters.md

 ---
 layout: page
-title: About
+title: Supporters
-subtitle: About Plato's Dice
+subtitle: Supporters of Plato's Dice
 comments: false
 ---

-## This is Plato's Dice.
+## Thanks you for supporting Plato's Dice

 ---

+## Individuals

+## Schools / Colleges / Universities etc.

 > This is a test page